contact-rich/contact-rich.github.io/_schedule/talk_01.md

 speaker: Danica Kragic

 # Title of the event
-title: From contacts to more contacts
+title: From Contacts to More Contacts

 # Time of the event
 time: 13:40-14:10